 Advantages of Probability Sampling

-- The absence of systematic and sampling bias
+- The absence of systematic error and sampling bias

 - Higher level of reliability of research findings